Specialised services

 Specialised services support people with a range of rare and complex conditions.
 They often involve treatments provided to patients with rare cancers, genetic disorders or complex medical or surgical conditions.
 They deliver cutting-edge care and are a catalyst for innovation, supporting pioneering clinical practice in the NHS.
 For a quick overview of specialised services watch our animation.

 These services include a range of treatments, from interventions that most of us have heard of, such as chemotherapy, radiotherapy and kidney dialysis, through to pioneering procedures that are currently only carried out in small numbers, such as using a patient’s own tooth to restore their sight, and hand transplants.
-We also support trials of treatments, such as PrEP (Pre-exposure prophylaxis, a drug to prevent HIV), and an evaluation of mitochondrial donation, a form of IVF in which the future baby’s mitochondrial DNA comes from a donor egg to avoid passing on inherited diseases.

 Specialised services are not available in every local hospital because they have to be delivered by specialist teams of doctors, nurses and other health professionals who have the necessary skills and experience.
-Unlike most healthcare, which is planned and arranged locally, specialised services are planned nationally and regionally by NHS England.

-- The number of individuals who require the service;
+- the number of individuals who require the service

-- The cost of providing the service or facility;
+- the cost of providing the service or facility

-- The number of people able to provide the service or facility
+- the number of people able to provide the service or facility

 Making decisions about new treatments

-We have a legal duty to fund certain new medicines and devices recommended by the National Institute for Health and Care Excellence (NICE), but we also make available additional funding each year for other new treatments.
+We have a legal duty to fund certain new medicines and devices recommended by the National Institute for Health and Care Excellence (NICE), but where possible, we also make available additional funding each year for other new treatments.
 For these new treatments, we have to make complex decisions about which represent the best value for patients and taxpayers.
 We have a duty to ensure that new treatments are supported by convincing evidence of safety and effectiveness, that they are affordable and offer value for money, and that decisions about them are fair and transparent.
 Doctors, other healthcare professionals, and patient and public representatives are involved at every stage of this decision-making process.

 Prioritisation